 Q: What difference do cone materials make?

 A: As with tweeters, woofer cones come in a variety of materials.
 They can be made of treated paper, synthetics, or composites.
 Woofer cones need to be more rigid because their task is to reproduce strong bass notes.
 Again, paper tends to be less durable, but responds quicker than other materials.
-All these can sound great; you need to experiment with different sounds and materials to find what's right for you.
+All of these can sound great; you just need to experiment with different sounds and materials to find what's right for you.

 Q: What innovations in aftermarket speakers can help improve the sound of my system?